KCErb/hello-ruboto/tutorials/training/basics/styling/accessing-attributes.md

+---
+layout: page
-# Accessing Attributes
+title: Accessing Attributes
+category: styling
+order: 4
+permalink: /basics/styling/accessing-attributes/
+---
 Your app has many attributes which are either set by the system (such as the [actionBarSize](http://developer.android.com/reference/android/R.attr.html#actionBarSize)) or are set by the developer (like gradient [angle](http://developer.android.com/reference/android/R.attr.html#angle)).
 Either way, you may find yourself needing to access these values and respond accordingly.
 A full list of them is sitting here: http://developer.android.com/reference/android/R.attr.html.

 The trick is that these are intended for use in the XML which we would like to avoid with Ruboto.
-As noted in the lesson on [overlaying the action bar](https://github.com/KCErb/hello-ruboto/blob/master/training/basics/actionbar/other-features.md#overlaying-the-action-bar), things get a little clunky here.
+As noted in the lesson on [overlaying the action bar]({{ site.baseurl }}/basics/actionbar/other-features/#overlaying-the-action-bar), things get a little clunky here.

 ## Resolving Attributes